 What about torrenting?

-We were pleased to find that Tiger specifically allows torrenting across their servers, something many VPN services do not offer.
+We were pleased to find that tigerVPN specifically allows torrenting across their servers, something many VPN services do not offer.
 With that said, they recommend using servers in places like Amsterdam, Bucharest, and Montreal, where torrenting is widely accepted.
 This means that users in Asia and Australia might be sacrificing some speed for their peace of mind.